-Then, by applying the Routh-Hurwitz criterion for a third order polynomial (see \Cref{comp_EE_exp} for a detailed computation), we obtain the following result. \begin{proposition} Let the assumptions of \Cref{EEteo} hold, and let $n=1$ in \eqref{erlang}.
-Then the EE is LAS if and only if the following condition holds
+Applying the Routh--Hurwitz criterion for third-order polynomials (see \Cref{comp_EE_exp} for details), we obtain the following result. \begin{proposition} Let the assumptions of \Cref{EEteo} hold, and let $n=1$ in \eqref{erlang}.
+Then the EE is LAS if and only if

-Otherwise, if equality holds in $\eqref{exp:condLAS}$, then the EE undergoes a Hopf bifurcation, and the characteristic equation in \eqref{char_exp} has exactly one negative real root and two purely imaginary conjugate complex roots.
-Finally, if in \eqref{exp:condLAS} the opposite inequality holds, then the EE is unstable, and the characteristic equation in \eqref{char_exp} has exactly one negative real root and two conjugate complex roots with positive real parts. \end{proposition} Note that, since \eqref{der:h} holds and $k>0$, the condition in \eqref{exp:condLAS} is always satisfied whenever $\gamma+k\ge\mu$.
-In particular, this holds true if $\gamma\ge\mu$.
-Let us remark that this assumption is actually biologically reasonable, as one commonly assumes that the average human infectious period $1/\gamma$ is shorter than the average mosquito life span $1/\mu$.
-On the other hand, if $\gamma<\mu$, then \eqref{exp:condLAS} gives a (possibly positive) lower bound for $k$.
-Thus, we derive the following corollary. \begin{corollary} Let the assumptions of \Cref{EEteo} hold, and let $n=1$ in \eqref{erlang}.
+If equality holds, the EE undergoes a Hopf bifurcation, and the characteristic equation \eqref{char_exp} has one negative real root and a pair of purely imaginary conjugate roots.
+If the opposite inequality holds, then the EE is unstable, and the characteristic equation \eqref{char_exp} has one negative real root and a pair of complex conjugate roots with positive real parts. \end{proposition} Since \eqref{der:h} holds and $k>0$, condition \eqref{exp:condLAS} is automatically satisfied whenever $\gamma+k\ge\mu$.
+In particular, this is always true if $\gamma\ge\mu$.
+This assumption is biologically reasonable, as the average human infectious period $1/\gamma$ is typically shorter than the average mosquito lifespan $1/\mu$.
+On the other hand, if $\gamma<\mu$, then condition \eqref{exp:condLAS} provides a (possibly positive) lower bound for $k$.
+This yields the following corollary. \begin{corollary} Let the assumptions of \Cref{EEteo} hold, and let $n=1$ in \eqref{erlang}.
 If $\gamma\ge \mu$, then the EE is LAS for all $k>0$. \end{corollary}